A Clockwork Orange (1971)

 Alex: And the first thing that flashed into my gulliver was that I'd like to have her right down there on the floor with the old in-out, real savage.

 Alex: One thing I could never stand was to see a filthy, dirty old drunkie, howling away at the filthy songs of his fathers and going blurp blurp in between as it might be a filthy old orchestra in his stinking, rotten guts.
 I could never stand to see anyone like that, whatever his age might be, but more especially when he was real old like this one was.

 Minister: As I was saying, Alex, you can be instrumental in changing the public verdict.
 Do you understand, Alex?
 Have I made myself clear?

-Alex: As an unmuddied lake, Fred.
+Alex: As an unmuddied lake, friend.
 As clear as an azure sky of deepest summer.
-You can rely on me, Fred.
+You can rely on me, friend.